Algorithms and Identities for B$\acute{e}$zier curves via Post Quantum Blossom: Post quantum Bernstein B zier curves

-For illustration purpose, these two de Casteljau algorithms are shown in Figs. 1 and 2 for cubic $(p,q)$-B$\acute{e}$zier curves.
-In order to evaluate value at each node, label on each arrow that enters the node is multiplied by the value at the node from which the arrow emerges and then results get added.
-In first algorithm the property of affine invariant holds at every intermediate nodes but in second algorithm this property holds only for the final node at the top of diagram.\\
+Now for illustration purpose, we present Figure 1 and 2 for cubic post quantum B$\acute{e}$zier curves using the above two de Casteljau algorithms.
+In both algorithms, the property of affine invariant holds at only for the final node at the top of diagram.
+However for p=1, the property of affine invariant holds at every intermediate nodes in first algorithms, in second algorithm this property holds only for the final node at the top of diagram.\\

-P. Simeonov et al. \cite{Simeonova} has given a new approach to identities and algorithms for $q$-Bernstein bases and $q$-B$\acute{e}$zier curves using $q$-blossom.
-In this paper we extend these results for $(p,q)$-Bernstein bases and $(p,q)$-B$\acute{e}$zier curves using $(p,q)$-blossoming.\\
+P. Simeonova et al. \cite{Simeonova} has given a new approach to identities and algorithms for quantum Bernstein bases and quantum B$\acute{e}$zier curves using quantum blossom.
+In this paper we extend these results for post quantum Bernstein bases and post quantum B$\acute{e}$zier curves using post quantum blossoming.\\

 Four main contributions of this paper are:\\